Active Ingredients Vs. Inactive Ingredients in Baby Products: What's the Difference?

 Instead of trusting the label, look for products that back up their claims.
 Many legitimate manufacturers will allow consumers to review third-party testing and research.

 Besides looking for science-backed products, you also want to avoid too many chemicals.
 Your baby's body is still developing and likely sensitive to many chemical ingredients.
-Whenever in doubt about the efficacy of a product, talk to your child's pediatrician.
+Whenever in doubt about a product's efficiency, talk to your child's pediatrician.

 What Inactive Ingredients Should You Look for in Baby Products?